 The characteristic-beta functions across characteristic points are also plotted in Figure 1.
-These characteristic-beta functions satisfy the equally-weighted zero mean and unit variance identification conditions (in Section 2).
+The functions satisfy the equally-weighted zero mean and unit variance identification conditions (in Section 2).
 Fig 1 shows that all five characteristic-beta functions are generally upward-sloping but nonlinear.
 The positive relationships between book-to-market, liquidity, volatility and momentum and betas are consistent with the existing literature indicating that an increase in one stock characteristic raises its associated beta.
 The relationship between size and beta is defined inversely to the Fama-French model in which a stock's size beta means its return sensitivity to the size premium between small and large firms.
 A large firm should have a small size beta in the Fama-French model while in our model large firms have large size betas by construction.
 The liquidity-beta function tends to have a less steep slope than the other four beta functions.
 The result suggests that the liquidity premium is not as significant as other characteristics' premia.
 The value-beta function is downward sloping at the high end of the value characteristic implying that the marginal increase in the value premium is negative in this region.
 Fama and French (1993, 1996) claim that the book-to-market ratio is a proxy for distress risk which is more prevalent in high book-to-market firms.
-We find that the value-beta function has a rising slope for most firms but not for extremely high book-to-market firms4.
+We find that the value-beta function has a rising slope for most firms but not for extremely high book-to-market firms.

-$^{^2}$ In Oct 1987, there are 289 firms with trading volume information.
+5 In Oct 1987, there are 289 firms with trading volume information.
 In December 2011, this number has increased to 1302.

-3 Throughout this paper, semiparametric estimates were calculated using the bandwidth selection approach developed in Mammen and Park (2005) which relies on a penalised least squares framework.
+6 Bandwidth selection affects the degree of smoothing in the estimates of the characteristic-beta functions.
+Throughout this paper, semiparametric estimates were calculated using the bandwidth selection approach developed in Mammen and Park (2005) which relies on a penalised least squares framework.
 On this basis a bandwidth of 0.07 was selected in each application.